-Brief description of the applicable standards: For all providers eligible to receive CCDF, CCR minimum standards for LCCCs, school-age, before-, and after-school programs, LCCHs, and RCCHs require CPR training and recertification to adhere to the guidelines for cardiopulmonary resuscitation for laypersons established by the American Heart Association.
+Brief description of the applicable standards identified above: For all providers eligible to receive CCDF, CCR minimum standards for LCCCs, school-age, before-, and after-school programs, LCCHs, and RCCHs require CPR training and recertification to adhere to the guidelines for cardiopulmonary resuscitation for laypersons established by the American Heart Association.
 Each caregiver and the child care center director must have a current certificate of training with an expiration or renewal date.

+ii.
 All CCDF-eligible licensed family child care homes.
-Provide the standard: RCCHs and LCCHs, Chapter 747.
-Standards: §§747.1007, 747.1107, 747.1209, 747.1303, 747.1309, 747.1313,
+Provide the standard: Registered and Licensed Child Care Homes - Chapter 747 Standards:

+Brief description of the applicable standards identified above: For all providers eligible to receive CCDF, CCR minimum standards for LCCCs, school-age, before- and after-school programs, LCCHs, and RCCHs require CPR training and recertification to adhere to the guidelines for cardiopulmonary resuscitation for laypersons established by the American Heart Association.
+Each caregiver and the child care center director must have a current certificate of training with an expiration or renewal date.

+iii.
+All CCDF-eligible licensed in-home care.
+Provide the standard: Click or tap here to enter text.

 - iv.
 All CCDF-eligible license-exempt center care.
-Provide the standard: N/A - v.
+Provide the standard: CCR does not monitor license-exempt providers.
+License-exempt providers are not required to comply with CCR statutes, rules, and standards. - v.
 All CCDF-eligible license-exempt family child care homes.
-Provide the standard: N/A - vi.
+Provide the standard: CCR does not monitor license-exempt providers.
+License-exempt providers are not required to comply with CCR statutes, rules, and standards. - vi.
 All CCDF-eligible license-exempt in-home care.
-Provide the standard: N/A - vii.
+Provide the standard: CCR does not monitor license-exempt providers.
+License-exempt providers are not required to comply with CCR statutes, rules, and standards.

+vii.
 All CCDF-eligible out-of-school programs (afterschool programs, summer camps, day camps, etc.).
+Provide the standard: School-Age and Before- or After-School Programs - Chapter 744

+Brief description of the applicable standards identified above: For all providers eligible to receive CCDF, CCR minimum standards for LCCCs, school-age, before- and after-school programs, LCCHs, and RCCHs require CPR training and recertification to adhere to the guidelines for cardiopulmonary resuscitation for laypersons established by the American Heart Association.
+Each caregiver and the child care center director must have a current certificate of training with an expiration or renewal date.

-Provide the standard: School-Age and Before- or After-School Programs, Chapter 744.
-Standards: §§744.1301, 744.1315, 744.1331, 744.1403, 744.2301. - 5.3.11 Identification and reporting of child abuse and neglect health and safety standard - a.
-Provide the standards, appropriate to the provider setting and age of children, that address the identification of child abuse and neglect for the following CCDF-eligible providers: - i.
+- 5.3.11 Identification and reporting of child abuse and neglect health and safety standard - Provide the standards, appropriate to the provider setting and age of children, that address the identification of child abuse and neglect for the following CCDF-eligible providers: - i.
 All CCDF-eligible licensed center care.
-Provide the standard: LCCCs, Chapter 746.
-Standards: §§746.501, 746.901, 746.1201, 746.1303, 746.1309, 746.1311.
+Provide the standard: Child Care Centers Chapter 746

+Standards: §§746.201, 746.309, 749.311, 746.501, 746.901, 746.1201, 746.1303, 746.1309, 746.1311

-Brief description of the applicable standards: CCR Minimum standards require employees to ensure that no child is abused or neglected while in the care of the center.
+Brief description of the applicable standards identified above: CCR Minimum standards require employees to ensure that no child is abused or neglected while in the care of the center.
 All caregivers must report suspected abuse, neglect, or exploitation.